 Complex Trauma (C-PTSD) can create lasting damage to your emotional and physical well being.
-Trauma is an event that overwhelms our capacity to cope.
-And when the term complex trauma is used, it usually refers to conditions, or relationships that repeatedly overwhelm us.
+Trauma is an event which frightens us so much that we fear death or grave injury.
+Traumatic experience overwhelms our capacity to integrate and to cope.
+When the term complex trauma is used, it usually refers to conditions, or relationships that repeatedly terrify and overwhelm us.

 Complex Trauma Differs From PTSD

 CPTSD usually stems from painful, and frightening events that are repeated or prolonged.
 It’s also often relational trauma, and it’s this fact which sets it apart from PTSD.
 Because of this, it often affects people in a different way.